sushilraghava/werx.js/README.md

-# DAG4 - DAG JavaScript SDK
+# WREX.JS - WREX JavaScript SDK

-This is the DAG [JavaScript SDK][docs] for Constellation Network.
+This is the WREX [JavaScript SDK][docs] for WREX Hypergraph Network.

 Please read the [documentation][docs] for more detailed instructions.
 The following includes basic install and configuration.